 The current concessional contribution cap is \$27,500 per annum.
-Assume the husband has a \$1.5m in his Member's balance and the wife has say \$200k in her member's balance.
-Say in the 2022 year the husband contributed the full \$27,500 into his superfund.
-In hindsight, the husband decides he should have split the prior year's contribution with his wife and sets about having his fund transfer (up to 85%) of his \$27,500 contribution to his wife's superannuation fund.
-The action is known as "splitting superannuation contributions with a spouse."
-Some of the benefits and advantages of contribution splitting include:
+Assume the husband has a \$1.5m in his Member's balance and the wife has say \$200k as her member's balance.
+Assume further that in the 2023 year the husband contributed the full \$27,500 amount into his Superfund.
+The husband reconsiders and decides he should have split the prior year's contribution with his wife and sets about having his fund transfer (up to 85%) of his \$27,500 contribution to his wife's superannuation fund.
+The action is known as "with a spouse."
+Some of the benefits and advantages of contribution splitting include;

-- a) If you split your concessional contributions with say an older spouse, as a family unit, you may get access to the Member's funds earlier than if all super were held by the younger spouse. - b) If your spouse is younger, then by loading up the younger spouse, the older spouse may be able to access more age pension. - c) If you or your spouse are reaching the near \$1.7m Balance cap, by diverting contributions to the member with the lowest balance the chances of getting more than the \$1.7 into super is increased.
+- a) If you split your concessional contributions with say, an older spouse, as a family unit, you may get access to the Member's funds earlier than if all super were held by the younger Spouse. - b) If your Spouse is younger, then by loading up the younger Spouse, the older Spouse may be able to access more age pension. - c) If you or your Spouse are nearing \$1.7m Balance Cap, by diverting contributions to the member with the lowest balance the chances of getting more than the \$1.7 into super is increased.

-5. ATO Targets in 2022 FY
+5. ATO Targets in 2023 FY